rpmuller/ePubs/WesternPhilosophy.md

 it must enter another body if it has been sinful, for justice requires that it should be punished.
-If, in this life, you have murdered your mother, you will, in the next life, be a woman, and be murdered by your son (HI, 2, 13).
+If, in this life, you have murdered your mother, you will, in the next life, be a woman, and be murdered by your son (II, 2, 13).
 Sin must be punished; but the punishment happens naturally, through the restless driving of the sinner's errors.

 Do we remember this life after we are dead?
 The answer is perfectly logical, but not what most modem theologians would say.
 Memory is concerned with our life in time, whereas our best and truest life is in eternity.
 Therefore, as the soul grows towards eternal life, it mil remember less and less; friends, children, wife, will be gradually forgotten; ultimately, we shall know nothing of the things of this world, but only contemplate the intellectual realm.
 There will be no memory of personality, which, in contemplative vision, is unaware of itself.
-The soul will become one with nous, but not to its own destruction: nous and the individual soul will be simultaneously two and one (IV, 4, 2).
+The soul will become one with _nous_, but not to its own
+destruction: _nous_ and the individual soul will be simultaneously two and one (IV, 4, 2).

-In the Fourth Emend, which is on the Soul, one section, the Seventh Tractate, is devoted to the discussion of immortality.
+In the _Fourth Ennead_, which is on the Soul, one section, the Seventh Tractate, is devoted to the discussion of immortality.

-116

-PLOTINUS

 The body, being compound, is clearly not immortal; if, then, it is part of us, we are not wholly immortal.
 But what is the relation